 TAKE ACTION.
 STAND UP TO THE CORPORATE STATE

-If you or your community is being blocked from asserting your democratic rights, contact CELDF and learn how to take action.
+If you and your neighbors are being blocked from asserting your democratic rights, contact CELDF and learn how to take action.
 You and your community have rights, and CELDF is here to help you fight for them.